somanydoors/custom-live-cd-debian/README.md

 ### Dynamic MOTD

-If you put executable shell scripts into `update-motd.d` and rebuild the image, those scripts will be executed in alphabetical order after `/etc/motd` is printed to the console.
+To configure the dynamic MOTD, put executable shell scripts into `update-motd.d` and rebuild the image, those scripts will be executed in alphabetical order after `/etc/motd` is printed to the console.

 ## References